 * 1/3 vinegar + 2/3 water, a powerful cleaner; cuts through grime or air pollution deposits; not for granite, marble, porous surfaces, wood.

 PRESCRIPTION AND OVER THE COUNTER DRUGS

 * Never flush old prescription/over-the-counter drugs in the commode; that former recommendation is obsolete and quite harmful.

-* Drugs end up in the James River/Chesapeake Bay watersheds; serious downstream effects on aquatic animals.
+* Drugs end up in the James River/Chesapeake Bay watersheds; deleterious downstream effects on aquatic animals.

 * Mix drugs with coffee grounds or kitty litter; dispose with regular household trash.

 * Drop-off sites at some pharmacies and police stations.

-* Empty bottles recyclable if label identifiers blacked out.
+* Empty bottles recyclable; label identifiers need blacking out.

 * Water is a precious resource; our society has been profligate in it use.

 * Water shortages, pollution, and contamination are serious worldwide problems.

 * Some areas lack potable water; others have rationing of a gallon per day for all uses.